nlebedenco/clarinet/README.md

 VS2017 and VS2019 installations) while VS project files expect Win32.
 In this case calling `cmake -A %platform%` will fail with VS generators.

-It's not currently possible to have cmake generating a single Visual Studio solution for both x64 and Win32 because the build folders need to be separate.
+A Visual Studio solution is created in the buildir after the first configuration which can be used to build any of the supported types (Debug, Release, MinSizeRel or RelWithDebInfo) It's not currently possible to have cmake generating a single Visual Studio solution for both x64 and Win32 because the build folders need to be separate.